-The Company has received confirmations from the Controlling Shareholders confirming their compliance with the Deed of Non-competition during the Relevant Period for disclosure in this report.
+The Company has received confirmations from the Controlling Shareholders confirming their compliance with the Deed of Non-competition during the year for disclosure in this annual report.

-The independent non-executive Directors have reviewed the compliance with the Deed of Non-competition during the Relevant Period based on the information and confirmation provided by or obtained from the Controlling Shareholders, and were satisfied that the Controlling Shareholders have duly complied with the Deed of Non-competition.
+The independent non-executive Directors have reviewed the compliance with the Deed of Non-competition during the year based on the information and confirmation provided by or obtained from the Controlling Shareholders, and were satisfied that the Controlling Shareholders have duly complied with the Deed of Non-competition.